andreminelli/dotnet-toolbelt/README.md

 * [Reqnroll](https://github.com/reqnroll/Reqnroll) - "Open-source Cucumber-style BDD test automation framework for .NET."
 (Specflow rebirthed)

+* [Respawn](https://github.com/jbogard/Respawn) - "Intelligent database cleaner for integration tests"

 * [Roslynator](https://github.com/dotnet/roslynator) - "Roslynator is a set of code analysis tools for C#, powered by Roslyn."

 * [Shouldly](https://github.com/shouldly/shouldly) - "Should testing for .NET—the way assertions should be!"

 * [Spectre.Console](https://github.com/spectreconsole/spectre.console) - "A .NET library that makes it easier to create beautiful console applications."

+* [Testcontainers](https://github.com/testcontainers/testcontainers-dotnet) - "A library to support tests with throwaway instances of Docker containers for all compatible .NET Standard versions."

 * [Vogen](https://github.com/SteveDunn/Vogen) - "A semi-opinionated library which is a source generator and a code analyser.
 It Source generates Value Objects"